Atlas VPN Review (2021) – New Free VPN That’s Still Evolving

 Atlas VPN has quite a lot of competition since there are many other free VPNs out there.
 Even so, their service looks promising.
-They offer software for smartphones, tablets and desktop devices supporting Android, iOS, macOS, and Windows.
+They offer software for smartphones, tablets, and desktop devices, supporting Android, iOS, macOS, and Windows.
 However, their software currently doesn’t work on Linux, and some of their features and options aren’t available on desktop.

 At first, Atlas VPN logged a lot of personal user information, including your IP address.
 Although they no longer save your IP address, they do still log other bits of information.
 This is basic user data required for the application to function properly.
-Atlas VPN is not able to identify the user or what he does while connected to the servers.
+Atlas VPN claims they aren’t able to identify the user or their activities while connected to the servers.